zakplus/jecs/README.md

 Components can be any type of data, they will be passed to the systems without any modification.

 The "move" system simply update position values by adding speed values and will be called once for every entity associated to both components (in this case there is only one, "player").

 The Simulator utility will update the engine for us taking care of limiting the maximum fps to 60.
+If you prefer, you can avoid using the simulator and directly call ecs.tick() to start next engine iteration.

 ``` javascript
 import Ecs from 'jecs';